alsyundawy/dns-blocklists/submit_pullrequest_here/repository_README.txt

 *Hand brush - Cleans the Internet and protects your privacy!
 Blocks Ads, Tracking, Metrics and some Badware.*

+> [!NOTE]
-***NOTE:*** *Does not block error trackers such as Bugsnag, Crashlytics, Firebase, Instabug, Sentry, ... and other app-specific crash trackers.
+> *Does not block error trackers such as Bugsnag, Crashlytics, Firebase, Instabug, Sentry, ... and other app-specific crash trackers.
 These are only blocked from the Pro version onwards.*

 **Entries:** *light_dh domains/hosts - light_cp compressed domains*